Create Free User Account – Sign in – Claim Organization Profile

 Why Now?

 · The largest law firms dominate in each of the major countries and state economic centers.
 Further expansion has been limited by market saturation.
-COVID 19 has created the need to find alternatives.
+COVID 19 created the opportunity to evaluate alternatives.

 · ALSPs have matured sufficiently to broaden service offerings.
 In a global market, reaching corporate counsel and firms for specific transactions and matters continues to be a challenge.